slatedocs/slate/source/includes/_banks.md

 You need to go through this flow only once per each customer before they can set up their first transfer.

 * [Get user authorization](#bank-integrations-guide-get-user-authorization)
-* [Signup new users via API](#bank-integrations-guide-signup-new-users-via-api) - this is optional alternative for user authorization of new users.
+* [Signup new users via API](#bank-integrations-guide-signup-new-users-via-api) - this is optional alternative to getting user authorization for new users.
 * [Get user tokens](#bank-integrations-guide-get-user-tokens)
 * [Create personal user profile](#bank-integrations-guide-create-personal-user-profile)
 * [Create business user profile](#bank-integrations-guide-create-business-user-profile)